hasura/graphql-engine/ref/hasura-microservices/filestore/index.rst

 Authorization webhooks
 ----------------------

-Filestore needs to authorize if the current user is allowed to call a Filestore API (say to upload or download a file).
+File needs to authorize if the current user is allowed to call a ``File`` API (say to upload or download a file).
 This authorization is done via a webhook.

-By default, only the ``admin`` role has access to the Filestore APIs, for other roles the webhook has to be configured.
+By default, only the ``admin`` role has access to the ``File`` APIs, for other roles the webhook has to be configured.

-The Filestore contacts the webhook with the following parameters:
+The File service contacts the webhook with the following parameters:

 1. The File ID: the unique id of the file.
 2. The operation on the file: one of ``create``, ``read``, ``delete``.